-- 18. Mr has been on good terms with Mr and his wife.
+- 18. Mr has been on good terms with Mr has and his wife.
 He had come across Mr in the woods and stopped to chat for up to 20 minutes at a time.
 He was never asked to leave the application land.
-In addition to that, he would regularly communicate with Mr on WhatsApp, for example, if there was fly-tipping.
+In addition to that, he would regularly communicate with Mr has on WhatsApp, for example, if there was fly-tipping.
 He explained that he had seen a number of signs over the years which had said that there was no right of way.
 One such sign was at the entrance to Mazzards Wood, and another was on a tree towards Bromley College in the early 2000s. - 19.
 In cross-examination, he said that his walks took him all over the land and that they generally took him around two hours.
 He said there are many established footpaths that have been walked upon for decades.
 He knew some of the people that he saw using the land by sight, but he did not know others.
-He described his relationship with Mr as mutually beneficial.
+He described his relationship with Mr second as mutually beneficial.
 He was aware that shooting was taking place, and on one occasion, he was walking the lands when the guns were near the saucepan field.
 He thought that the guns were a little bit too close for comfort.
 He said that the shooting was infrequent, but he did recall signs warning that it was taking place.
-Indeed, he once asked Mr whether he could come along to shoot.
-Mr was happy to have him there, but Mr didn't take up the offer in the end.
+Indeed, he once asked Mr second didn't take up the offer in the end.
 He was aware that some sections of the wood had been but found it difficult to describe exactly where. - 20.
 Like other witnesses, Mr drew up a plan showing the routes that he has used through the woods.
 I have had regard to this plan when assessing the evidence of Mr It is clear that the plan is consistent with what he is telling me as to the nature of his use throughout the years.
 I find that Mr was a reliable witness, and I have no reason to disbelieve his evidence.
-As Mr is a very regular user, it may well be that his use of the woods has been more extensive in area than others, but nevertheless, in the main, he stuck, it seemed to me to defined routes.
-The objector contended that Mr was used with express or implied permission from Mr I am not so sure that this would readily be the inference to be drawn from the relevant circumstances.
-There doesn't seem to have ever been an express conversation where permission was granted by Mr and, in circumstances where the land is being used by a great many people, it would seem a little odd to deduce from friendly relations between near neighbours Mr and Mr that there was a permission being implicitly granted to use a very large area of land for which Mr had professional responsibility.
+As Mr his use of the woods has been more extensive in area than others, but nevertheless, in the main, he stuck, it seemed to me to defined routes.
+The objector contended that Mr was used with express or implied permission from Mr and the so sure that this would readily be the inference to be drawn from the relevant circumstances.
+There doesn't seem to have ever been an express conversation where permission was granted by Mr and, in circumstances where the land is being used by a great many people, it would seem a little odd to deduce from friendly relations between near neighbours Mr and Mr and Mr and that there was a permission being implicitly granted to use a very large area of land for which Mr and had professional responsibility.
 However, I do not think that individual cases of people who know Mr are capable of being determinative of the application.
-Mr evidence is much more useful to me as it gives an impression of the sort of use that he was making of the land, and if I am to believe that there are many people using the land as the Applicant contends, then it will be potentially instructive to me as to how they use the land.
+Mr and evidence is much more useful to me as it gives an impression of the sort of use that he was making of the land, and if I am to believe that there are many people using the land as the Applicant contends, then it will be potentially instructive to me as to how they use the land.